wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 * The board contains the moves that can be made.
 * Each move contains a position (start and end).
 * There are spaces located on the board.
 * Pieces move on these spaces.
 The two types of pieces are pawns and kings.
+* The application tier holds the logic that allows moves to be valid.

 All of these entities and relationships are shown in the domain model.